geosolutions-it/MapStore2/docs/developer-guide/local-config.md

 - **extent** - projected bounds of the projection
 - **worldExtent** - bounds of the projection in WGS84

-These parameters for a projection of interest can be looked up on [epsg.io](https://epsg.io)
+These parameters for a projection of interest can be found on [epsg.io](https://epsg.io)

 ### CRS Selector configuration
 CRS Selector is a plugin, that is configured in the plugins section.
 It should look like this: